LeohangRai/promise-plus/readme.md

 }

 async function areAdminUserIds(userIds: number[]): Promise<boolean> {
-  const promisesArr = userIds.map(userId => isAdminUserId(userId));
+  const promisesArr = userIds.map((userId) => isAdminUserId(userId));
-  return Promise.all(promisesArr)
+  const results = await Promise.all(promisesArr);
+  return results.every((result) => result === true);
 }
 ```

+For this, you create a helper function `isAdminUserId()` that takes in a single user ID, asynchronously performs queries on the database and returns a `Promise` that resolves with a boolean value denoting whether the user associated with the provided ID is an admin.

+For your `areAdminUserIds()` function implementation, you first create an array of promises returned by calling the `isAdminUserId()` function and then process them concurrently.

 You might want to make use of the `Promise.all()` method here.
 But the problem with that will be the fact that `Promise.all()` waits for all of the promises to resolve no matter what values they get resolved with, unless any of the promises gets rejected early.

-Since we are implementing a function that requires all of the promises to resolve with `True`, it would be efficient if we could somehow exit early if any of the promise gets resolved with `False`.
+Since we are implementing a function that requires all of the promises to resolve with `True`, it would be efficient if we could somehow resolve early (kind of like exiting early) if any of the promise gets resolved with `False`.

 #### Introducing PromisePlus.allShortCircuit()